-- 1-2 large cucumbers (or 4-5 lemon cucumbers), peeled, quartered lengthwise, then sliced crosswise
+- 1-2 large cucumbers (or 4-5 lemon cucumbers), peeled (if using thick-skinned cucumbers), quartered lengthwise, then sliced crosswise

 - 1-2 Tbsp chopped fresh dill, basil, or Thai basil*